-A combination of the terms “hangover” and “anxiety,” “hangxiety” refers to the experience of feeling the physical effects of alcohol, related to a hangover (headache or stomach ache, tiredness, nausea, etc) , compounded by psychological uneasiness.
-It is the feeling of being “on edge” after a night of drinking.
-It is also the feeling that “something’s not right” and being paranoid or flat out scared, and can’t explain why.
+The hangxiety definition stems from a combination of the terms “hangover” and “anxiety,”.
+“Hangxiety” refers to the experience of feeling the physical effects of alcohol related to a hangover (headache or stomach ache, tiredness, nausea, etc) , compounded by psychological uneasiness.
+It is the feeling of being “on edge” after drinking.
+It is also the feeling that “something’s not right” and being paranoid or flat-out scared and can’t explain why.

 Hangxiety is a phenomenon that can happen on an occasional or more regular basis, as it can be connected to several factors.
-The most common reason (and the most obvious) is linked to a generally reduced dopamine secretion.
+The most common reason (and obvious) is reduced dopamine secretion.
 Known as the “happy hormone,” dopamine is produced by the brain and used to send messages among nerve cells, regulating our anxiety levels.
 And the greater the alcohol consumption, the greater the drop in dopamine, which can lead to feelings of anxiety.

 Cortisol may also play a role in the emergence of feelings of “hangxiety.”
 Unlike dopamine, this hormone, which is linked with carbohydrate regulation, can increase stress if it is secreted in too large amounts.
 Excessive alcohol intake will lead to an overproduction of cortisol and may therefore lead to stress and anxiety.

 Does alcohol help anxiety?
-Heavy drinking causes an influx of gamma-aminobutyric acid (GABA) which makes a person feel calm and relaxed.
+Heavy drinking causes an influx of gamma-aminobutyric acid (GABA), making a person feel calm and relaxed.
 This becomes a “crutch” for chronic drinkers.
-When alcohol is taken out of the picture, and the effects of alcohol withdrawal kick in, GABA is no longer present.
+When alcohol is taken out of the picture and the effects of alcohol withdrawal kick in, GABA is no longer present.
 Thus, the feeling of calmness is also taken away, leading to hangxiety.

 The co-occurrence of alcohol and anxiety disorders is relatively common .
 The research found that 20% of those with social anxiety have an alcohol misuse problem.
 The abuse of alcohol and anxiety often make each other significantly worse.
 This is especially problematic as the two are often closely linked.
-As is the case with many dual-diagnosis conditions, alcoholism and anxiety commonly exist together within the same person.
-Anxiety is both a reason that many individuals drink and a result of drinking.
+How to help hangxiety?
+As with many dual-diagnosis conditions, alcoholism and anxiety commonly exist together within the same person.
+Anxiety is a reason many people drink and a result of drinking.
 It becomes a vicious cycle.
-In fact, drinking alcohol can make an anxious person feel worse.
+Drinking alcohol can make an anxious person feel worse.

 Here’s an illustration of a typical cycle: